yaqiin/boycott/README.md

 We welcome contributions to our project!

-### What you can contribute to
+### Ways to Contribute:
-- Adding new products to boycott
+- Add new products to boycott by editing [data/products.json](data/products.json)
-- Bug fixes
+- Fix bugs
 - New features
 - Code enhancements
 - Documentation improvements

-### How to Contribute
+### Steps to Contribute:
-1. Fork the repository to your own GitHub account.
+1. Fork the repo to your own GitHub account.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your changes.
-3. Make your changes and commit them with clear messages.
+3. Make changes and commit them with clear messages.
-4. Push your changes to your forked repository.
+4. Push changes to your forked repository.
-5. Open a pull request to the main repository, describing your changes and why they should be merged.
+5. Open a pull request with a description of your changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.